-This FAQ will cover how to set up a OenoFoss or Winescan machine and the process to import results from their CSV outputs.
+This support article will cover how to set up a OenoFoss or Winescan machine and the process to import results from their CSV outputs.

 Clicking on images will enlarge them.
 This post should be read in conjunction with the more general post on requesting, exporting and importing lab results.

 If you are using alternative metric names in vintrace as compared to the column headers output by your Winescan/OenoFoss you will need to read the following section, otherwise skip ahead to requesting/importing results.

 Alternatively you can adjust the metric names on the computer connected to your Foss analysis machine or modify the resulting CSV export/report manually.